 Unlike Fruit Trees, there is no in-game map you can unlock to help you track down every Enlightenment.
 Fans are piecing together their own, however, with gmare17 on reddit putting together this map of 72 of the 79:

-For more helpful stuff on Shadow of the Colossus, our Shadow of the Colossus walkthrough and guide can help you hunt down and kill every colossus, including the tricky third Colossus, eighth Colossus, ninth Colossus and eleventh Colossus.
+For more tips, guides and detailed, step-by-step advice, be sure to try out our main Shadow of the Colossus walkthrough and guide can help you hunt down and kill every colossus, including the tricky Colossus 3, Colossus 8, Colossus 9 and Colossus 11.
 We also have explainers on all Agro tricks, how to find and use lizards and fruit and Enlightenments, and where to find a The Last Guardian Easter egg and all Shrine locations.

 How to find Enlightenment reward the Sword of Dormin

 The result of collecting every Enlightenment is initially underwhelming; there is no in-game message or alert to suggest you've done anything significant as you tip over from 78 to 79 necessary coins.

 It does, however, activate a door in the game's starting temple area.
 Scout the outside walls until you find a glowing wall, and pray in front of it by holding R2 like you would a shrine.